Are you looking to become an inventory control manager? We don't blame you! The job is interesting, important, and the pay isn't bad either.

 Here are the main responsibilities:

 - Perform inventory audits.
 Inventory numbers need to be accurate, or they can damage a business' bottom line.
 Inventory control managers must perform audits regularly to uncover any problems.
+This can be done through inventory management or ERP software (see benefits of ERP).

 - Inventory forecasting.
 Using the data gathered from inventory counting and sales, a manager needs to predict future trends.
 Done correctly, they can optimize the amount of product kept on hand and keep costs low.